AGOberprieler/GinJinn2/docs/5-example_applications.rst

     ginjinn utils sw_split -I leucanthemum_split -o leucanthemum_split_sw -s 2048 -p 512 -c

 The sliding windows will be used to train the detection model.
+Since the latter should only learn to detect complete, intact leaves, we use the ``-c/--remove_incomplete`` option to discard annotations of trimmed leaves.

 Model training
 """"""""""""""